The Carolina Sandhills

 First Health also

-Olympic size indoor pool, a basketball court, track,
+weight equipment, an Olympic size indoor pool, a basketball

-racquetball courts, etc., and classes in everything from
+court, track, racquetball courts, etc., and classes in everything

 The Carolina Eye Associates Clinic here in Southern Pines is also renowned, with patients from all over America and 10 foreign countries.
 The clinic has some of the top lasix surgeons in America, and has 9 ophthalmologists on staff.